 The culminating pass in this example would be a "normal" Insertion Sort of all elements.
 Figure 7.6 illustrates the process for an array of 16 values where the sizes of the increments (the distances between elements on the successive passes) are 8, 4, 2, and 1.
-Below is a Java implementation for Shellsort.
+Figure 7.7 presents a Java implementation for Shellsort.